-PA_Index= Std_WLI + Std_Polity

-Where:

-PA_Index: Polity Adjusted Women's Leadership Index

-Std_WLI: Standardized WLI score - see above for calculation

-Std_Polity: Standardized Polity Score 26

-In order to create the PA_Index score we standardized both the original WLI score for each country and the polity score for each country.27 The standardized scores for both indicators were calculated by subtracting the mean of the scores from the country score and dividing it by the standard deviation of the total scores for each indicator.
-The standardized scores for the WLI and Polity are added together, which gives each score equal weighting.
+PA_Index= Std_WLI + Std_Polity Where: PA_Index: Std_WLI: Std_Polity: Polity Adjusted Women's Leadership Index Standardized WLI score - see above for calculation Standardized Polity Score 26 In order to create the PA_Index score we standardized both the original WLI score for each country and the polity score for each country.27 The standardized scores for both indicators were calculated by subtracting the mean of the scores from the country score and dividing it by the standard deviation of the total scores for each indicator.
+The

+26. Polity indicator was taken from Marshall, Monty G., Keith Jaggers & Ted Robert Gurr.
+2011.
+Polity IV Project: Dataset Users' Manual.
+Arlington: Polity IV Project for the year 2014.
+27. Standardization is the process by which similar data received in various formats is transformed to a common format that enhances the comparison process. standardized scores for the WLI and Polity are added together, which gives each score equal weighting.
 The scores for the PA_Index differ markedly given the new weighting.
 Only two countries retained the same ranking, with 27 countries moving from 1 to 12 places in ranking with an average change of 5 places.
 The PA_Index is led by South Africa with Sudan ranking the lowest.
 The countries which dropped the most in the rankings when adjusting for the level of democracy are Rwanda, Uganda, Tanzania, Angola and Cameroon while the countries which gained the most in the rankings are Sierra Leone, Botswana, Ghana and Zambia.
 Many of these gains are due to the closer distribution of the scores due to the process of standardization.
 This can be seen in Table 4 that shows the PA_Index rankings are sensitive to small changes in scores.